-CEO Element Description and Purpose of the Compensation Element Fiscal 2020 Commentary Other NEOs Fixed 14% Base Salary Rewards core competence in the executive role relative to required skills, experience and contributions to the Company.
+CEO Element Description and Purpose of the Compensation Element Fiscal 2021 Commentary Other NEOs Fixed 10% Base Salary Rewards core competence in the executive role relative to required skills, experience and contributions to the Company.
 Generally targeted at the median level, based on competitive market practice.
-The Company awarded increases to the base salaries of the named executive officers during fiscal 2020 to bring their base salaries into general alignment with the market median level, adjusted for executive- specific factors such as tenure, proficiency in role, criticality and individual importance.
-25% Fixed Ð Short-Term Incentive Compensation Rewards achievement of Company financial performance criteria to: Incentivize the achievement of annual financial performance metrics that will drive our long-term success; and Incentivize achievement of pre- established business objectives.
-In 2020, Entegris Incentive Plan awards were again based on the Company's performance with respect to adjusted EBITA as a percentage of revenue (weighted 75%) and on the achievement of specified key business objectives for the year (weighted 25% in aggregate).
-During 2020, the Company's performance exceeded the target level for the adjusted EBITA metric and exceeded the key business objectives, qualifying for a combined weighted-average award of 151.5% of target, which included no discretionary adjustments related to the COVID-19 pandemic or otherwise.
-Variable 86% Long-Term Incentive Compensation The Company awards its executive officers with time-vested restricted stock units and stock options, which both vest ratably over four years, and performance share units that provide the opportunity to earn shares of the Company based on the Company's TSR as compared with the TSR achieved by the companies that comprise the Philadelphia Semiconductor Index over a three-year period.
-The purposes of our long-term incentive awards are to: Promote executive ownership of our stock; Promote retention of executives in a normally competitive labor market over the longer term; Encourage management focus on critical performance metrics creating value for stockholders; and Align the program with peer group and market practices, where appropriate.
-No changes to the type and mix of long-term incentive awards were made for 2020.
-Named executive officers received time-vested restricted stock units (weighted 40% on a value basis), time-vested stock options (weighted 30%) and relative total shareholder return PSUs (weighted 30%).
-During 2020, we issued a special award of restricted stock units to our Chief Executive Officer.
-For more information, see the "- Chief Executive Officer Compensation" section of this Proxy Statement.
-75% Variable
+The Company awarded increases to the base salaries of the named executive officers during fiscal 2021 to bring their base salaries into general alignment with the market median level, adjusted for executive-specific factors such as tenure, proficiency in role, and criticality.
+21% Fixed Short-Term Incentive Compensation Rewards achievement of Company financial performance criteria to: • Incentivize the achievement of annual financial performance metrics that will drive our long-term success; and • Incentivize achievement of preestablished business objectives.
+In 2021, Entegris Incentive Plan awards were again based on the Company's performance with respect to adjusted EBITDA as a percentage of revenue (weighted 75%) and on the achievement of specified key business objectives for the year (weighted 25% in aggregate).
+During 2021, the Company's performance exceeded the target level for the adjusted EBITDA metric and exceeded the key business objectives.
+For more information, please see the "-Short-Term Incentive Compensation" section below.
+Variable %06 Long-Term Incentive Compensation The Company awards its executive officers with time-vested restricted stock units and stock options, which both vest ratably over four years, and performance share units that provide the opportunity to earn shares of the Company based on the Company's TSR as compared with the TSR achieved by the companies that comprise the Philadelphia Semiconductor Index over a three-year period.
+The purposes of our long-term incentive awards are to: • Promote executive ownership of our stock; • Promote retention of executives in a competitive labor market over the longer term; • Encourage management focus on critical performance metrics creating value for stockholders; and • Align the program with peer group and market practices, where appropriate.
+No changes to the type and mix of long-term incentive awards were made for 2021.
+Named executive officers received time-vested restricted stock units (weighted 40% on a value basis), time-vested stock options (weighted 30%) and relative TSR PSUs (weighted 30%).
+79% Variable